Viral Immunity: Basic Mechanisms and Therapeutic Applications

 Scientific Organizers: Katherine Kedzierska and Paul G. Thomas

-Viruses constitute a continuing threat to global public health and cause millions of severe infections annually.
-Limiting the impact of viral infections requires a multi-layered understanding of viral immunity, from basic research on viral recognition and host immune responses, to the clinical application of novel antiviral and host-targeted therapies and vaccines.
-Despite recent advances, basic immune mechanisms underlying both rapid host recovery, as well as, severe and fatal disease outcomes, are far from clear.
-Therefore, this Keystone Symposia conference covers a wide range of viral immunity topics summarizing the most recent advances in innate immunity and inflammation, viral sensing and antigen presentation, adaptive T and B cell immunity, novel vaccine development, human immunology across anatomical sites, and innovative computational analyses.
-The conference juxtaposes animal models with human and clinical studies, and aims to integrate multi-disciplinary knowledge.
-A key outcome will be fostering collaborations across different approaches such as viral models and host systems, and also across different communities from academia to government to industry.
-The overall objective of this conference is to provide a unique opportunity for cross-disciplinary interactions and knowledge exchange.
-Joint efforts in understanding viral immunity are needed for the rational design of new immunotherapies and vaccines towards seasonal, emerging, and re-emerging viruses.
+Viruses infect millions annually, causing severe illness and threatening global public health, as exemplified by the recent SARS-CoV-2 pandemic.
+Limiting the impact of viral infection requires a multi-layered understanding of viral immunity, from basic research on viral recognition and host immune response, to the clinical applications of novel antiviral and host-targeted therapies and vaccines.
+Despite recent advances, the mechanisms of both rapid host recovery as well as severe and fatal disease outcomes, are far from clear.
+This Keystone Symposia conference will cover a wide range of topics in viral immunity including innate immunity and inflammation, adaptive T and B cell immunity, novel vaccine development, human immunology across anatomical sites, and innovative computational analyses.
+Animal models will be examined alongside human and clinical studies, and multi-disciplinary integration will enhance perspectives.
+A key outcome will be fostering collaborations across different approaches such as viral models and host systems, and across different communities from academia to government to industry.
+The overall objective of this conference is to provide a unique opportunity for cross-disciplinary interaction and knowledge exchange.
+Joint efforts in understanding viral immunity are needed for the rational design and development of immunotherapies and vaccines towards seasonal, emerging, and re-emerging viruses.

 Scholarship Deadline: October 6 2021 details

 Keystone Symposia is committed to maintaining a positive and respectful environment at its meetings.
 To this end, please review and comply with our policies